School Stability and Enrollment

 School Selection for Out-of-Home Students

-Best Practices: School Selection for Students in Out-of-Home Care (pdf)
+School Selection for Children in Out of Home Care

 The Legal Center for Foster Care and Education and the National Center for Homeless Education provide a framework for homeless education liaisons, educators, child welfare caseworkers, and other child welfare advocates.
 It is meant to help them assess best interest when selecting a school for students in out-of-home care.
 The brief focuses on students “awaiting foster care placement” under the McKinney-Vento Act.
 It also discusses school selection and school stability for all children and youth in out-of-home care.